20 Most Popular Foods in Cameroon

 11. Egusi Pudding

-Known as met de pistaches in French, egusi pudding is mostly cooked for New Year and wedding ceremonies.
-Many ethnic groups, the Bantous principally, believe that it can predict how successful the year or the marriage will be – all depending on the leaves, taste, and texture of the pudding after being cooked.
+Known as met de pistaches in French, egusi pudding is mostly cooked for New Year’s and wedding ceremonies.
+Many ethnic groups, the Bantus principally, believe that it can predict how successful the year or the marriage will be – all depending on the leaves, taste, and texture of the pudding after being cooked.

-Ndomba is a spicy papillote made with either fish, chicken, or pork as the main ingredient.
-The spices used vary depending on which ndomba you cook.
+Ndomba is a spicy papillote made with fish, chicken, or pork as the main ingredient.
+The spices used vary depending on which Ndomba you cook.

-Fish ndomba, for example, takes pèbè (false nutmeg), country onions, white pepper, mesep (wild basilica), garlic, onions, black pepper, akpi grain, and pepper (optional but a key ingredient).
+Fish Ndomba, for example, takes pèbè (false nutmeg), country onions, white pepper, mesep (wild basilica), garlic, onions, black pepper, akpi grain (wild plant also known as “African nutmeg”), and pepper (optional but a key ingredient).
 The result is exceptionally delicious and served with bobolo, plantain, or any tuber of choice.